 Hershel was born April 10, 1908, in Princeton, Gibson Co., Indiana.
 Before he reached four years of age his father fell through the ice on the Erie Canal, which ran behind their home.
 He got pneumonia and died a few days later.
 Hershel’s mother became a victim of the flu epidemic of 1918-19, and he was left an orphan at the age of ten.

 He finished the fifth grade and when he was seventeen, he joined the Army and served for three years.
-During the depression he was laid off of work and finding work, except for a few odd jobs, was tough for a while.
+During the depression he was laid off from work.
+Finding work, except for a few odd jobs, was tough for a while.
 He said that one thing he learned was to save while he had it.
 He had a saying, I didn’t miss any meals, but I sure postponed lots of them”.
 One thing he said about the depression, “I can say for sure it helped me not to waste anything”.

-The following is Hershel Stevens’s story in his own words..
+The following is Hershel Stevens’s story in his own words.
 It explains how the Stevens family ended up in Trona.
-The comments in black italics were written by my sister when she published my parents journals in 1997.
-I have indicated the comments I added by making them red italics.
+The comments in black italics were written by my sister when she published my parent’s journals in 1997.
+I have indicated the comments that I added by using red italics.

 “On April 4th 1925, I joined the Army and served till 1928 (Hershel spent part of his army time in Panama.), and then came home and left for Gary, Indiana, looking for work, as there was where my older brother Arthur lived and worked in the steel mills from 1922 till his death in 1941 on Apr 8th.
 He died of a heart attack.
 (Arthur died during the Trona strike, so Hershel was able to go back to the funeral and stay a couple of weeks.)
 I had no luck finding work there so my youngest brother that went with me to Gary, we took off and went to Dwight, Illinois, where my uncle by marriage Allen Wilkey lived, and he helped land us a job on a construction job, building cement highways.